 One of the biggest advantages of having a beta member group is that you can reach out to majority of them personally.
 A couple weeks or months into your beta membership, you should definitely start reaching out to your members to get feedback & testimonials.
 To make this session even more valuable, you can add some coaching into the mix and let them know that it’s a free coaching session with you!

 On-boarding, cancellation, customer support, etc.

 Another way to drastically improve your member experience is by setting up on-boarding, cancellation, and customer support systems.
 These tend to be overlooked pretty frequently, but having these checkpoints that your members can go across during their membership experience helps them feel taken care of by you or your team.

 Also, this is a great time to start creating processes, systems, and workflows for everything you do within the membership so that once you launch, you can start hiring team members and get ready to scale this program.

 Now, you’re probably thinking, “Hae, is that it?
 What about launching?”

 Well, just like I told you in the beginning, one of the biggest roadblocks I’ve seen people face was launching the membership.
-So I created a free guide for you to grab, called “How to Launch a Recurring Revenue Offer or Membership”.
-So download the guide below, and let me help you launch your membership program!
+So I created a free training for you to grab, called “How to Launch a Membership Without Needing a Big Following”.
+So sign up the masterclass below, and let me help you launch your membership program!